stackbit-projects/bakerwriting-9f59b/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Turn Your Ideas Into Content That Connects
+    title: Turn Your Ideas Into <br> Content That Connects
     content: >
       I work with you to understand your audience.
 We meet them on their terms.
       Everyone gets what they want.
 What are you waiting for?